zzstoatzz/alternatebuild.dev/posts/8_strings_matter.md

 <br>

-the [pr](https://github.com/MarshalX/atproto/pull/451) is under review. thanks to [@MarshalX](https://github.com/MarshalX) for the guidance throughout.
+this is just stream of consciousness, and the [pr](https://github.com/MarshalX/atproto/pull/451) is still up for review so I will update this if more interesting things come up 🙂 - but thanks [@MarshalX](https://github.com/MarshalX) for guidance thus far and for maintaining!